ni/monodrive-documentation/docs/scenario_editor/generation.md

 1. For the Windows release build, copy the DLLs referenced above into the directory.
 The DLLs should be in the same directory as `VehicleAI.exe`.

-1. Copy the license.txt file to the generated build directory.
+1. Copy the license.txt file to the 'VehicleAI' directory, for example this path from the root of the project, `/WindowsNoEditor/VehicleAI/license.txt`.
+Note that this is not the same location as the monoDrive Simulator build.